Understanding BBT curves

 - temperature fluctuations

-However, despite the low average temperature, the basal body temperature curve shows the typical picture with characteristic increase after ovulation and significant increase during the corpus luteum phase.
+However, despite the low average temperature, the basal body temperature curve shows the typical pattern with characteristic increase after ovulation and significant increase during the corpus luteum phase.

 If a measurement is clearly out of the range (see arrow in the example curve), Daysy will disregard it, but in case of doubt, Daysy will display as a yellow or red day.